adcrry/my2a/README.md

 Be careful: the container name 'my2a-back-1' can be different.
 If it doesn't work, see 'docker ps' and get the proper container name.

-6. Open your web browser and visit `http://localhost/admin` to login with previous credentials.
+6. Open your web browser and visit `http://localhost/admin/` (the last / is very important !!!!!
+Do not forget it !!) to login with previous credentials.

 7. Visit `http://localhost/`.